min2ha/ukwa-site/content/collection/1942/index.en.md

   "title": "Gender Equality",
   "startDateText": "19-01-2018",
   "highlights": [],
   "description": "This collection gives an insight into attitudes in the UK relating to gender equality.
-The collection includes material relating to bodily autonomy; domestic abuse, gender equality in the workplace; gender identity; the gender pay gap; parenting; and women\u2019s suffrage, including material relating to the centenary of the 1918 Representation of the Peoples Act.\r\n\r\n", "id": 1942,
+The collection includes material relating to bodily autonomy; domestic abuse, gender equality in the workplace; gender identity; the gender pay gap; parenting; and women\u2019s suffrage, including material relating to the centenary of the 1918 Representation of the Peoples Act.\n\n", "id": 1942,
   "field_publish": true,
   "targetIds": [